the-alex-b/Locus/README.md

 # Locus
-Locus is a local, simple, in-memory vector database based on hnswlib.
+Locus is a local, simple, append-only, in-memory vector database based on hnswlib.

 ## Installation
 ``` bash